ServiceComposer/ServiceComposer.AspNetCore/docs/output-formatters-serialization.md

 _Available starting with v1.9.0_

-Enabling output formatters support is a metter of:
+Enabling output formatters support is a matter of:

 <!-- snippet: use-output-formatters -->
 <a id='snippet-use-output-formatters'></a>